 - Oh Allah, Al-Hasib, The One Who Takes Account!
 Accept the good that I have done and inspire me to be of benefit to myself, my family, my community, the Ummah, and all of humanity.

 - Oh Allah, As-Salaam, The Source of Peace!
-Bring Your peace to my heart, help me to rely on You to keep me safe from all dangers and difficulties, and to bring me the ultimate peace and security of Jannah.
+Bring Your peace to my heart and my home, help me to rely on You to keep me safe from all dangers and difficulties, and to bring me the ultimate peace and security of Jannah.

 - My Lord, As-Sabur, The Patient One!
 Please quiet my heart with patience in times of test and trials, and help me to respond in a manner that demonstrates my trust in Your wisdom and maximizes the opportunity to come closer to You.